 Sec.
 92.001.
-DEFINITIONS. (a) Creates this subsection from existing text.
-Redefines "advertisement," "consumer," and "merchandise."
+DEFINITIONS. (a) Creates this subsection from existing text and makes no further changes to this subsection.

-(b) Provides that, for the purposes of this chapter (Rental-Purchase Agreements), merchandise is displayed or offered to consumers primarily for lease under a rental-purchase agreement (agreement) if the merchandise is displayed or offered at a place of business that derives at least 50 percent of its revenue from agreements.
+(b) Provides that, for purposes of this chapter (Rental-Purchase Agreements), merchandise is displayed or offered to consumers primarily for lease under a rental-purchase agreement (agreement) if the merchandise is displayed or offered at a place of business that derives at least 50 percent of its revenue from agreements.